 Greenhouse Gas Emissions

-FCM Partners for Climate Protection (PCP) Program
+FCM Partners for Climate Protection Program

 In 2004, the City of Kingston joined the Federation of Canadian Municipalities' (FCM) Partners for Climate Protection (PCP) program.
 This program is based on a five-milestone framework used to guide Canadian municipalities to pledge to protect our climate and follow a common process to achieve positive action.

 As part of reaching PCP Milestones 1 and 2, the City set an initial community and corporate (municipal operations) carbon reduction target, and completed community and corporate greenhouse gas (GHG) emission inventories for 2000, and 2006 to 2011.
 Inventories were also completed for the years 2014 to 2017.